RTimothyEdwards/tt10-verilog-template-agneya/README.md

 ### Quick Start Journal (for agneya)
 - remember to `wsl --shutdown`
-- to generate a .vcd, instantiate the virtual python environment `source venv/bin/activate` and run `make -B` in the test folder
+- to generate a .vcd, instantiate the virtual python environment `source venv/bin/activate` IN WSL and run `make -B` in the test folder

+- if starting a new project, open WSL, run `python -m venv venv` in the test folder.
+Then, `source venv/bin/activate` to start the virtual environment.
+Then, `pip install -r requirements.txt` to install the necessary packages.

+- start wsl
+- python3 -m venv venv (create virtual environment.
+MUST BE MADE IN WSL)
+- source venv/bin/activate (activate virtual environment)
+- pip install -r requirements.txt (install necessary packages)
+- change the module name in tb.v
+- make -B (run the testbench)

+- spi is main project, template is the buildable project

+- uart_to_spi.v is the module file i put into vivado

+- below code im supposed to put into my project.v file?

 ![passed uart](image.png)

+- UART finally works! i managed to fix it by first instantiating the reciever, and then setting up the transmitter. two independent files.

+- UART WORKS WITH ALL BAUD RATES NOW YAYYYY